bbauska/Anti-Project-2025/README.md

 necessary to stabilize a women’s health as “baseless” and said the guidance should be rescinded.
-“In July 2022, HHS/CMS released guidance mandating that EMTALA-covered hospitals and the physicians who work there must perform abortions, to include completing chemical abortions even when the child might still be alive.</p>

-<p>The guidance also declared that EMTALA would protect physicians and
-hospitals that perform abortions in violation of state law if they deem those abortions necessary to stabilize the women’s health.
+“In July 2022, HHS/CMS released guidance mandating that EMTALA-covered hospitals and the physicians who work there must perform abortions, to include completing chemical abortions even when the child might still be alive.
+The guidance also declared that EMTALA would protect physicians and hospitals that perform abortions in violation of state law if they deem those abortions necessary to stabilize the women’s health.
 This novel interpretation of EMTALA is baseless.
 EMTALA requires no abortions, preempts no pro-life state laws, and explicitly requires stabilization of the unborn child.
 HHS